mariosanguineti/robo/README.txt

 robo.js   - Javascript
 README.txt - This file

-Install all files your HTML directory of your favourite server or all together in same directory on your local host (eg) https://minksinsync.com/robo.html
+Install all files your in HTML directory of your favourite server or all together in same directory on your local host (eg)

+You can play test via this website https://minksinsync.com/robo.html